k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 Catalog artifacts can be split into separate files for each data platform and schema of a given Catalog version.
 The content of these files is then combined into a single MTable in Fabric's memory although the files are saved separately in the Project tree.

 Starting from Fabric V8.3, all artifacts are split by default into separate files.
-The split or combine is controlled via the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini file.
+The splitting or combining of artifacts is controlled by the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini file.

 This ability allows to combine separate artifacts, created in different projects (or different spaces), into a single artifact.
 Hence, the artifact files can be copied from one project to another, and upon deployment, they will be combined into one MTable.